 Please enter a word or phrase into the search box to find relevant materials.
 If you want to search for a phrase, please use quotes, eg “Macmillan Cancer Support”, “Breast cancer”.
 If you have any questions about the web directory please contact Sue Hawkins firstname.lastname@example.org

-This factsheet describes Barrett's oesophagus, how it is caused, the symptoms, diagnosis and treatment.
+This leaflet describes Barrett's oesophagus, how it is caused, the symptoms, diagnosis and treatment.

 Macmillan Cancer Support